grejman/Siebel-TimeLine/README.md

 # Implementation

-* To implement the Physical Renderer the following will need to done.
+To implement the Physical Renderer the following will need to be done:

 * Load the Physical Renderer "gmTimelineJSPR.js" to the "..\PUBLIC\scripts\Siebel\custom" folder.
 * Load the Style Sheet "gmTimeLineJS3.css to the "..\PUBLIC\files\custom" folder.
 * Load the timelineJS3 folder and files to the "..\PUBLIC\scripts\Siebel\custom" folder.